Start an Application

-Prepare two contrasting, memorized one-minute monologues from contemporary plays AND one classic one-minute monologue (anything written prior to 1900).
+Prepare two to three contrasting, memorized one-minute monologues from contemporary or classic plays (anything written prior to 1900).
 If you are comfortable with Shakespeare, we would appreciate seeing 20-30 lines of a verse monologue or soliloquy for one of these pieces (but it is optional).
 The full audition should total between 2.5 to 3.5 minutes.
 The audition may also include improvisation and movement (if conducted in person).

 Musical Theatre Auditions

 Prepare a one-minute monologue from a modern play, sing 16-32 bars of TWO contrasting musical theatre songs, AND present a short (30-60 seconds) dance audition as well.
 For on-campus auditions, please bring sheet music; an accompanist will be provided, but you will need to provide your own accompaniment for Zoom auditions.

-Directors, designers, technicians, and stage managers should present examples of work in the form of photographs, prompt-scripts, slides, and/or drawings of productions on which you have worked.
-Examples of related skills (painting, drawing, sewing, handwork, woodworking, etc.) are also helpful.
-Directors might also include a 1-2 page essay describing a directorial concept for a prospective production, or for an actual realized production.
+Directors, designers, technicians, and stage managers should present examples of work in the form of photographs, prompt-scripts, slides, and/or drawings of production work (either realized or conceptual).
+Examples of related skills (painting, drawing, sewing, sculpting, woodworking, digital design, etc.) are also helpful.
+Directors should also include a 1-2 page essay describing a directorial concept for a prospective production, or for an actual realized production.

-What to expect in any in-person interviews: The interview is an informal conversation that allows us a chance to get to know you and to discover what we have to offer each other. *For Acceptd submissions, we may request a follow-up interview and/or additional material, but it may not be necessary.
+What to expect in any in-person or Zoom interviews: The interview is an informal conversation that allows us a chance to get to know you and to discover what we have to offer each other. *For Acceptd submissions, we will likely request a follow-up Zoom interview and/or additional material, though it may not be necessary.